REP TRYOUT PROCESS (2021-2022)

 Tryout Process Guiding Principles

-- NSWC’s Hockey Department owns and manages the process; members provide support, as directed by the Director of Hockey Ops.
+- NSWC’s Hockey Department owns and manages the process; members provide support, as directed by the Hockey Director.

 - The tryout process’ steps will be transparent and defendable: pre, during and post tryouts.